3-5 Day Travel Itinerary: Savannah, Georgia

 This post may contain affiliate links.
 To learn more about our affiliate links and cookies policy, see our Terms & Conditions page.
 Thank you.

-A great way to get to know the city of Savannah is to spend a day touring its green spaces.
-The city's Victorian and historic districts are built around a series of planned squares.
+A great way to get to know the city of Savannah is to spend a day touring its historic squares.
+The city's Victorian and historic districts are built around a series of planned green spaces.
 Away from the bustle of the tourist hot spots, visiting these commons will get you into the heart of the city and Savannah's historic district.

 The squares tend to be lush, lively, and full of energy.
 Each shaded area is surrounded by homes; some posh, some weathered, mostly all lived in.
 Statues and monuments dot the squares.
 There are benches to recline upon where you will see likely families strolling together, workers having lunch, and students from the Savannah College of Arts & Design filming or photographing subjects.